 Having been around the world on our coffee journey, we return home for our next choice.
 Grown on the Big Island of Hawaii’s Kona region, this single origin coffee is low yield, making it more expensive than the other coffees on the list, but certainly, one to try and savor.
-The coffee has notes of chocolate and nuts, and a distinct flavor.
+The coffee has notes of chocolate and nuts, and a distinct flavor profile.
 This is an easy-drinking coffee suitable for any time of the day.
 If you’ve never tried a domestic coffee before, Mark Ferrari might just convert you!

 Price: Around $50 for 2lbs

 Home Brew Coffee Company Gourmet Whiskey Coffee (Whole Beans)